 Your fundraising model needs to be detailed enough to be credible but simple enough to understand.
 We build models that strike this balance by focusing on driver-based forecasting rather than line-item detail.

 Connect revenue to headcount planning.
 Show how many sales reps you need to hit new customer targets, how many customer success managers to support existing customers, how many engineers to build the roadmap.
-Use industry benchmarks for productivity (like reps ramping to $500K ARR production annually).
+Use industry benchmarks for productivity (like reps ramping to $500K ARR production annually) and build a SaaS headcount planning model that ties hiring to revenue and capacity.

 Model gross margin expansion.
 Show exactly what changes operationally to move from 55% gross margin today to 72% in 36 months.
 Maybe it’s automating implementation (reduces services costs), maybe it’s AWS commitment discounts (reduces hosting costs).